Suovetaurilia: Circumambulation

-The original Latin of this prayer is crudely metrical and incantatory; even in Old Latin, the prayer contains many rhetorical figures such as alliteration and liberal use of merisms and antithesis.
-It illustrates the sing-song, metrical, and poetic format of polytheistic prayers.
-Cakes of bread were sacrificed along with the three animals.
-At the moment the sacrifices were made, the landowner was to say:
+Before the sacrifice is performed, an extended prayer to Mars must be made.
+It is written in an archaic metrical and incantatory form; even in Old Latin, the prayer contains many rhetorical figures such as alliteration and liberal use of merisms and antithesis.
+It illustrates the metrical and poetic format of polytheistic prayers.
+Calvert Watkins versifies the text as follows: